Opportunity-Holding/Dynamit/README.md

     .Where(d => d.SafeGet("Price") > 3);
 ```

 Here we can use `Finder.Where()` for the equality condition, but need LINQ for the non-equality condition.
-The `DDictionary.SafeGet()` method can be used to get the value of a dynamic object property, or `null` if there is no such property.
+The `DDictionary.SafeGet()` method can be used to get the value of a dynamic object property, or `null` if there is no property with that name.

 ### `Dynamit.DValue`